jonkemp/qunit-phantomjs-runner/README.md

     }
 </script>
 ```

+after that, a "test1.xml" file will be written in you root directory.

 ## Timeout
 In `v2.0`, a default timeout of 5 seconds was added.
 The timeout was optional before.
 This could cause tests to break, which is the reason for the major version bump.